Obsidian-OS/docs/install.md

 ### **More info**

-- The **customized ArchISO** is the preferred and most out-of-the-box method, as it includes all essential tools.
+- **ARbs inside the ObsidianOS ArchISO** is the preferred and most user-friendly method, providing a complete guided installation experience.
+- The **customized ArchISO** includes all essential tools and the ARbs wizard out of the box.
 - For advanced users, building from a regular Arch host remains fully supported.
+- ARbs can also be used on existing Arch systems for easy system management and updates.